A Python Interface to Asterisk

 import asterisk help (asterisk) import asterisk.agi help (asterisk.agi) import asterisk.manager help (asterisk.manager) import asterisk.config help (asterisk.config)

 Some notes on platforms: We now specify “platforms = ‘Any’” in setup.py.
 This means, the manager part of the package will probably run on any platform.
-The agi scripts on the other hand are called directly on the host where Asterisk is running.
-Since Asterisk doesn’t run on windows platforms (and probably never will) the agi part of the package can only be run on Asterisk platforms.
+The agi scripts on the other hand are called directly on the host where Asterisk is running in which case they are limited to the platforms asterisk is running on.
+Alternatively, you can use the fastagi mechanism of asterisk which calls the agi scripts on a remote host.
+In the latter case this host can be any platform where python runs.

 Thanks to Karl Putland for writing the original package.
 Thanks to Matthew Nicholson for maintaining the package for some years and for handing over maintenance when he was no longer interested.